What is a KDS? A Guide to Kitchen Display Systems

 As a business, have you ever bitten off more than you could chew?
 A robust KDS will help manage your capacity (there’s that phrase!) by measuring how effectively your restaurant can deliver orders.
 Capacity management considers factors like in-house and off-premise dining orders to prevent mixups that lead to long waits and frustrated customers.
 When your capacity fluctuates, so will your wait times.
 This dynamic feature creates a smart kitchen and satisfied guests!

 Features of a Kitchen Display System

 Above, we’ve listed the benefits of a kitchen display system.
 Getting into the details, let’s look at how a KDS does it by starting with view types.
 A kitchen display system has several views to fit the needs of the restaurants that use it.
 You can use order views, item views, prep views, and order ready views for different situations.

 Order views allow you to see the upcoming orders in a fixed or flex grid.
-Quick service and fast casual restaurants may use grid views, while table service restaurants may use order views at the end of the prep line or in the server area where orders come together for delivery to the guest.
+Quick service and fast-casual restaurants may use grid views, while table-service restaurants may use order views at the end of the prep line or in the server area where orders come together for delivery to the guest.

-Item views allow you to view the individual items in a line item or flex item option.
-This view might be used in a table service restaurant where items are coming in rapidly and efficiently routing items to specific preparation stations is key.
+You will view the individual items in a line item or flex item option with item views.
+For example, someone might use this view in a table service restaurant where items are coming in rapidly, and efficiently routing them to specific preparation stations is critical.

 About the Author

 Shari McCauley is the Product Training Specialist at QSR Automations, where she focuses on educating employees and customers on the benefits and uses of QSR technology.
 You can reach Shari at email@example.com.